 The decision between custom software and off-the-shelf solutions is rarely about which one is better.
 It is about which one fits where the business is today and where it plans to go next.

 Off-the-shelf software helps businesses move fast when requirements are simple.
 Custom software helps businesses stay efficient when complexity grows.
-Many organizations use both at different stages, sometimes even side by side.
+Many organisations use both at different stages, sometimes even side by side.

 What matters most is understanding the role software plays in your operations.
 When that role becomes central to growth, efficiency, or differentiation, investing in the right approach makes a measurable difference.
 Businesses exploring this decision often benefit from discussing their requirements with experienced technology teams such as Akoode Technologies, who can help evaluate options without forcing a one-size-fits-all answer.